Health Savings Account: What is it and is it right for you?

 Is an HSA right for you?

-If you are considering or even just curious about where an HSA is right for you.
-Here are some things to consider in addition to the pros & cons discussed above.
+If you are considering or even just curious about whether an HSA is right for you.
+Here are some things to consider in addition to the pros & cons discussed above,

 Compare the HDHP HSA option alongside the non-HDHP option and look at the following aspects.